jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2009-08-0-review-by-brother-small-plan-out-of-scope.md

 ### Parent Project

-*Encircle Language Spec*
+*Circular Language Spec*

 ### Goal

-*This document only has the notes taken out of the original document about the Encircle Language Spec review, because the topics are now out of scope of Encircle Language Spec.*
+*This document only has the notes taken out of the original document about the Circular Language Spec review, because the topics are now out of scope of Circular Language Spec.*

 ### General Planning